prometheus/docs/content/docs/operating/security.md

 algorithm, and it is your responsibility to pick the number of rounds that matches your security standards.
 More rounds make brute-force more complicated at the cost of more CPU power and more time to authenticate the requests.

-The web security configuration file, with users and path to certificates, can be changed on the fly, with the exception of enabling/disabling TLS entirely.
-It is your responsibility to protect that file from unwanted reads/writes.

 ## Libraries